florentchauveau/go-smpp/README.md

 ## Tools

 See the tools under `cmd/`.
-There's a command line tool for sending SMS from the command line, and an HTTP server with WebSocket support.
+There's a command line tool for sending SMS from the command line.

 ## Supported PDUs